alexcoder04/rfap-pycli/README.md

 ## Requirements

- - Python 3.6+
+ - Python 3.10+
  - [librfap](https://github.com/alexcoder04/librfap)

-As we are in an early development stage, big changes come often and not everything is backward- and forward-compatible.
+As we are in an early development stage, so big changes come often and not everything is backward- and forward-compatible.
 So always check the required librfap version in the release notes.
 The bleeding-edge version from this repo should be compatible with the bleeding-edge version of librfap, although it